-This Travel Plan has been prepared to discharge and agreed planning condition.
-As the site does not a known occupier the key management will be via on site management and the TPC for the site.
+This Travel Plan has been prepared in support of a detailed planning application.
+As the site has a known occupier the key management will be via on site management and the TPC for the site.

 Implementation of the Travel Plan